joonhyung-lee/whisper.cpp/examples/cli/README.md

   --grammar-rule RULE            [       ] top-level GBNF grammar rule name --grammar-penalty N            [100.0  ] scales down logits of nongrammar tokens
 ```

+Key buffer parameters:
+- **Sample Rate**: 16,000 Hz (default)
+- **Buffer Size**: 48,000 samples (3 seconds of audio)
+- **Frames Per Buffer**: 1,024 samples
+- **Processing**: When buffer is full, a new thread processes the audio while main thread continues capturing

+The callback function stores audio samples in both a continuous recording buffer and a fixed-size processing buffer.
+When the processing buffer is filled, the audio is analyzed by Whisper in a separate thread to maintain real-time operation.